History of Spider Graph

 When to Use a Spider Graph?

-When required to compare multiple entities across multiple parameters
+Comparing multiple entities across parameters

-Identifying striking commonalities and data outliers
+Identifying commonalities and outliers

 Types of Spider Graphs